kyxap1/starred/README.md

 ## JavaScript

+- [volkswagen](https://github.com/auchenberg/volkswagen) - :see_no_evil: Volkswagen detects when your tests are being run in a CI server, and makes them pass.
 - [graphql-toolbox](https://github.com/OlegIlyenko/graphql-toolbox) - GraphQL Toolbox - a set of GraphQL tools to help with GraphQL server and client development.
 - [normalizr](https://github.com/paularmstrong/normalizr) - Normalizes nested JSON according to a schema
 - [nci-ansible-ui](https://github.com/node-ci/nci-ansible-ui) - Simple web interface for run ansible playbooks